MicrosoftDocs/visualstudio-docs/docs/install/import-export-installation-configurations.md

 ![Solution Explorer suggests additional components](../install/media/vs-2019/solution-explorer-config-file.png)

 You can also generate a .vsconfig file right from Solution Explorer.
-Here's how.

 1. Right-click on your solution file.